dotnet/infer/userguide/FSharp Wrapper.md

 ## Calling Infer.NET from F\#

-This release of Infer.NET is tested with version 2.0 of F# as included with Visual Studio 2010.
-As Infer.NET is a .NET API, it can be called directly from F#.
-Infer.NET also ships with a wrapper DLL along with its source code.
-The use of this wrapper is optional but it does allow for more succinct code.
+Since Infer.NET is a .NET API, it can be called directly from F#.
+In addition to this, the Infer.NET source code includes an optional wrapper library that allows more succinct F# code.

 #### Porting existing C# code to F\#